 What makes the Workflow Presets sets our most popular presets here at Pretty Presets is their ability to be layered together to create so many different looks.
 They also greatly reduce the amount of time spent editing your photo.
-(The Workflow Sets include: Pretty Presets Workflow, Clean and Creative Advanced Workflow, Black and White Workflow, and Color Luxe Workflow)
+(The Workflow Sets include: Pretty Presets Workflow, and Color Luxe Workflow)

 - Adjust your White Balance!
 I do this step first using the White Balance dropper at the top of the Basic Panel.